Tax & Compliance

 Confusing "Issue" vs "Service" Dates

-Limitation runs to “issue” (not “service”) of notice.
-Service is a condition precedent to making the assessment order, not to vesting jurisdiction.[3]
+Limitation runs to "issue" of notice.
+Service is a condition precedent to assessment, not jurisdiction.

 Aggregating Across Assessment Years